FIRE Student Network Summer Conference

 What are the details?

-The FSN Summer Conference will take place at the National Constitution Center in Philadelphia, Pennsylvania, July 20-22, 2018.
+The FSN Summer Conference will take place in Philadelphia, Pennsylvania, July 19-21, 2019.
 The conference will kick off on Friday afternoon and end with lunch on Sunday.

 We welcome current students at U.S. colleges and universities, including graduate students and incoming freshmen.

 Housing and meals will be provided for all attendees.
 FIRE will also pay a stipend of up to $300 for travel costs.
-Students must attend the full conference to be eligible for a travel reimbursement.
+Students must attend the entirety of the conference to be eligible for a travel reimbursement.